saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/README.md

 This project is used for adding decorators for the message buses.

-For more information on each decorator please check the `README.md` in each deciratir folder.
+For more information on each decorator please check the `README.md` in each decorator folder.

 ## Contributing